-- 79. Plaintiff incorporates the allegations set forth in Paragraphs 1 - 62 above as though fully set forth herein. - 80.
-ICANN owed Plaintiff a duty to act with proper care and diligence in administering the .WEB auction process in accordance with its own Bylaws, Articles of Incorporation, and the rules and procedures as stated in the Applicant Guidebook. - 81.
-ICANN breached the duty owed Plaintiff by, among other things: - Failing to conduct due diligence and an adequate investigation into a. apparent violations of the Applicant Guidebook raised by NDC's admissions, including whether NDC resold, assigned or transferred any of its rights or obligations in connection with the application to VeriSign; - Failing to conduct interviews with Mr. Bezsonoff and all other b. individuals identified in Sections 7 and 11 of NDC's application as part of an investigation into apparent violations of the Applicant Guidebook raised by NDC's admissions;
+- 70. Plaintiff incorporates the allegations set forth in Paragraphs 1-53 above as though fully set forth herein. - 71.
+ICANN owed Plaintiff a duty to act with proper care and diligence in administering the .WEB auction process in accordance with its own Bylaws, Articles of Incorporation, and the rules and procedures as stated in the Applicant Guidebook. - 72.
+ICANN breached the duty owed Plaintiff by, among other things: - a.
+Failing to conduct due diligence and an adequate investigation into apparent violations of the Applicant Guidebook raised by NDC's admissions;

-- c.
+- Failing to conduct interviews with Mr. Bezsonoff and all other individuals identified in Sections 7 and 11 of NDC's application as part of an investigation into apparent violations of the Applicant Guidebook raised by NDC's admissions; - c.
 Refusing to postpone the ICANN auction of last resort to allow for a full and transparent investigation into the apparent violations of the Applicant Guidebook raised by NDC's admissions; and - d.
-Failing to provide a rationale for the decision set forth in the July 13, 2016 correspondence. - 82.
+Failing to provide a rationale for the decision set forth in the July 13, 2016 correspondence. - 73.
 As a direct and proximate result of ICANN's breaches as set forth above, Plaintiff has suffered, and will continue to suffer, without limitation, losses of revenue from third parties, profits, consequential costs and expenses, market share, reputation, and good will.